arangodb/arangodb-dcos/README.rst

     independent single server instances in the cluster.
 The latter starts a proper distributed ArangoDB cluster.
 This is the default.

+  - `arangodb.role`: this must be a string and is the role for which the framework will accept offers.
+Default is "*".

   - `arangodb.minimum-resources-agent`: Mesos resource specification,
     one must specify `cpus`, `mem` and `disk`.
 Otherwise offers with zero values are accepted.